 Your lifestyle can influence which club is better:

-- Tech Enthusiasts: Sam’s Club’s frequent electronics markdowns and online deals are ideal.
+- Tech Enthusiasts: Sam’s Club’s frequent electronics markdowns and online deals are ideal for early adopters and gadget lovers.

-- Frequent Travelers: Costco’s travel discounts (e.g., cruises, car rentals) add significant value.
+- Frequent Travelers: Costco’s travel discounts through Costco Travel (cruises, car rentals, vacation packages) add significant value that Sam’s Club can’t match.

-- Online Shoppers: Sam’s Club’s free curbside pickup and shipping cater to digital-first shoppers.
+- Online Shoppers: Sam’s Club’s free curbside pickup and shipping for Plus members cater to digital-first shoppers who prefer not to browse the warehouse.

 FAQ: Common Costco vs Sam’s Club Questions